vedantbahel/Disease-Detective/README.md

 ## Research Paper:
 *Under Editing Phase*
-*(Published in Springer's Advances in Intelligent Systems and Computing)*
+*(Has been accepted to get published in Springer's Advances in Intelligent Systems and Computing)*

 ## Video Preview:
  *Coming Soon*